Subscribe to get access

 4. Opt for reusable water bottles

 a.
-In addition, Low-flow shower heads use anywhere between 25%-60% less water than a conventional shower head.
+In addition, Low-flow shower heads are another conservation measure on steroids.
+For they use anywhere between 25%-60% less water than a conventional shower head.
 Not only does that mean less water wastage!
 It’ll also less to pay for your water bill!

 a.
 As we know, It’s a bad habit leaving the faucet on whilst brushing your teeth.
 So if you’re not using the faucet while washing dishes, brush your teeth or washing your face, close it, tight!
 That’s akin to turning off a light when you’re not using it.